thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## Objectives

-- Explain what an Express HTTP server is.
+- Explain what Express is.
-- Explain why an Express HTTP servers is useful.
+- Explain why Express is useful.
 - Create an HTTP server with the `express` module.
 - Explain what Express middleware is.
 - Explain why Express middleware is useful.